patalas/patalas.github.io/index.md

 ## Your Angular and Java Expert

-To build an easy-to-use and intuitive user interface you need an frontend developer with experience and a deep unterstanding of the used frameworks.
-With over 3 years of experience in frontend development in Angular I will be a valueable help for your project.
+To build an easy-to-use and intuitive user interface you need a frontend developer with experience and a deep understanding of the used frameworks.
+With over 3 years of experience in frontend development in Angular I will be a valuable help for your project.

-## Full stack with Spring and Java EE
+## Full-stack with Spring and Java EE
 In my experience, the highest efficiency is achieved by cutting the features vertically instead of horizontally in a sprint.
 This means that the developer has to master all technologies from the data model, backend service, rest service to the frontend dialog.

 My approach was to understand and be able to use every important framework on the backend like Spring or Java EE in its entirety, even if you are the frontend expert.

 ## SAP Connectivity
-The connection to SAP provides the challenge of uniting two worlds that are different at first glance, but are similar.
-For this you need an expert who has experience in ABAP but is also an expert in the Java world.
+The connection to SAP provides the challenge of uniting two worlds that are different at first glance but are similar.
+For this, you need an expert who has experience in ABAP but is also an expert in the Java world.

 With my many years of experience in ABAP combined with the knowledge from the Java and Angular world, I am of great help in realizing Java / SAP projects.